|Syracuse University||Online MS in Library and Information Science

 It is recommended that all students have a modern computer with a Windows or Mac operating system.
 There must be compatibility with the Moodle learning management system and ProctorU software for examination.
 Some material may be accessible through a mobile device.
 All internet connection should be high-speed and other students have a webcam and speakers set up for interaction.

-Campus-based and online ALA-Accredited library science degrees in Louisiana
+List of the best campus-based and online CAEP, AASL, or ALA-Accredited library science degrees in Louisiana

 Louisiana State University